awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 ## Limitations<a name="aurora-export-snapshot.Limits"></a>

 Exporting DB snapshot data to Amazon S3 has the following limitations:
++ You can't run multiple export tasks for the same DB cluster snapshot simultaneously\.
+This applies to both full and partial exports\.
 + The following characters in the S3 file path are converted to underscores \(\_\) during export:

   ```